What to Expect Throughout a Dental Veneer Procedure?

 Maintaining good oral hygiene is crucial for the longevity of dental veneers.
 Though veneers do not actively damage teeth, the natural tooth structure can still decay if proper care is not taken.
 Recommended maintenance practices include brushing, flossing, and regular dental visits for cleanings.

-Neglecting oral hygiene can lead to issues such as gingivitis, periodontitis, or peri-implantitis, which could affect not only the veneers but also the overall health of one's mouth [2].
+Neglecting oral hygiene can lead to issues such as gingivitis or periodontitis, which could affect not only the veneers but also the overall health of one's mouth.
 Understanding best practices for care can significantly impact the overall success of dental veneers and contribute to lasting results.

 For more information on various aspects of veneers, including potential myths, types, and costs, refer to our articles on common myths about dental veneers and how much do porcelain veneers cost?.